Immune Checkpoint Proteins

 Cancer and Immune Response

 Cancerous cells are actually quite common in the body.
-Normally, our immune system is, like it’s supposed to, able to destroy cancer cells in our body, however, sometimes cancer cells can adapt and mutate, effectively hiding from our immune system, allowing cancerous cells to grow and spread.
-This is why tumors can develop and become a threat to our health.
+Normally, our immune system is able to destroy cancer cells in our bodies.
+However, sometimes cancer cells can adapt and mutate, effectively hiding from our immune system and allowing cancerous cells to grow and spread.
+This is how tumors can develop and become a threat to our health.

-Immuno-oncology is an innovative area that promotes the body’s own immune system fight cancer, which modifies the immune system to recognize the tumor as a foreign substance to the body, and needs to be attacked.
-Compared with current treatments for cancer, such as surgery, chemotherapy, and radiation, immune-oncology allows cancer cells to be targeted, leaving the rest of the cell unharmed, and it also has a fewer limitation on the stages of cancer.
+Immuno-oncology is an innovative area that utilizes the body’s own immune system to fight cancer by modifying it to recognize the tumor as a foreign substance to the body that needs to be attacked.
+Compared with current treatments for cancer, such as surgery, chemotherapy, and radiation, immuno-oncology allows cancer cells to be targeted, leaving the rest of the cells unharmed.
+It also has fewer limitations on the stages of cancer that can be targeted.

-There are several immune-oncology treatments are available now, such as immune cell therapy (CAR-T), cytokines, monoclonal antibodies, cancer vaccines, and checkpoint inhibitors.
-Here we are discussing on immune checkpoint proteins and their inhibitor drugs.
+There are several immuno-oncology treatments that are currently available, such as immune cell therapy (CAR-T), cytokines, monoclonal antibodies, cancer vaccines, and checkpoint inhibitors.
+Below is a diagram showing the immune checkpoint proteins and their inhibitor drugs.

 Immune Checkpoint Proteins